jsim2010/partite/CONTRACT.md

 role
 : A classification that can be assigned to an operative which defines actions that the operative is allowed to perform.

+reassignment
+: A modification of a given role for an operative.
+: The possible types of reassignment are:
+  - APPOINTMENT: Adds a role assignment.
+  - DISMISSAL: Removes a role assignment.

 statute
-: A condition which permits modifying the assignment of a given role to an operative.
+: A condition which must be satisfied prior to a given reassignment of a given role to an operative.

-1) Each role shall have at least 1 statute for its appointment and at least 1 statute for its dismissal.
+1) Each role shall have at least 1 statute defined for its appointment.
-2) Upon initialization of a project, any operative shall be able to appoint themselves to any role.
-3) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.
+2) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.

-## II) Policies
+### 2) Policies

 policy
 : A defined set of conditions that, when they occur, shall immediately result in a specified action.